nyanlinhtike-yc/Retail-Supply-Chain/reports/Preparing Data with Python.md

 ---

-At this stage, we were ready to **export** all data tables to CSV files.
-To improve convenience, we created a function for exporting tables.
+At this stage, we are ready to **export** all data tables to CSV files.
+To improve convenience, we create a function for exporting tables.

 ```Python
 import os